What Are the Health Benefits of Oregano?

 Health Benefits of Oregano

-Some herbalists recommend taking oil of oregano orally as a remedy against colds and flus, and also as a remedy against fatigue and stress.
+Some herbalists recommend taking oil of oregano orally as a remedy against colds and the flu, and also as a remedy against fatigue and stress.
 Modern studies have confirmed that oregano oil has a positive effect on digestive disorders and diseases of the upper respiratory tract.

 Superstitions and The Magical Powers of Oregano

-If its real medicinal and health properties were not enough, oregano has long been believed to possess miraculous magical properties,
+In addition to its real medicinal and health properties, oregano has long been believed to possess miraculous magical properties,

 During the Middle Ages, oregano was believed to be a powerful defense against witches and even the devil.
 People were advised to hold oregano under a witch's nose in order to liberate them from the devil.
 The smoke from burning oregano was believed to drive away demons.